ranahusain/Spotify/README.md

 toast messages

 User Profile => can change pfp at run time
-Artist Profile => view artist his songs
+Artist Profile => view artist and his songs
 Playlist => user can view his playlist and can see the songs user can decide to add song to which playlist